Ben Barsotti Scott

 2024︎︎︎present

-My dissertation research focuses on the 1972 People’s Blockade, a series of civilian occupations of US Naval terminals in New Jersey, Virginia, South Carolina, and Washington State.
-I am particularly interested in the civilian-led waterborne blockades that attempted to stop US Navy ships from redeploying for the Western Pacific.
+My dissertation research focuses on the 1972 People’s Blockade, a series of civilian occupations of naval ports and munitions depots in New Jersey, Virginia, South Carolina, California, and Washington State.
+I’m particularly interested in the civilian-led waterborne blockades that attempted to stop US Navy ships from redeploying for Vietnam.

 If you were involved in a blockade and are interested in telling me about your experiences, please email me here.
-Please also reach out if you were active military on a ship that was blockaded by civilians.
+Please also reach out if you were active military on a ship, train, or other site that was blockaded by civilians.

 Unless otherwise noted, all above images are sourced from the 1972 document “Why the People’s Blockade?” published by the American Friends Service Committee (AFSC).